I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbbusif/ns-usbbusif-_usbc_device_configuration_interface_v1.md

 ## Members

+`Size`

+The size, in bytes, of this structure.

+`Version`

+The version of the interface.

 `Context`

 The USB generic parent driver does not use this member.
 It is populated by the vendor supplied filter driver and may be used to track instance information for the bus interface.
 It is passed as a parameter to <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a> and <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a>.

+`InterfaceReference`

+Pointer to a routine that increments the number of references to this interface.
+For more information about this routine, see <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a>.

 `InterfaceDereference`

 Pointer to a routine that decrements the number of references to this interface.
 For more information about this routine, see <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a>.

-`InterfaceReference`
+`StartDeviceCallback`

-Pointer to a routine that increments the number of references to this interface.
-For more information about this routine, see <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a>.
+Pointer to the callback routine that the filter driver furnishes to the USB generic parent driver to assist in defining interface collections on a device.
+For more information, see <a href="..\usbbusif\nc-usbbusif-usbc_start_device_callback.md">USBC_START_DEVICE_CALLBACK</a>.

 `PdoEnableCallback`